Home

 - a nation sold off to foreign interests

 When they say they want "freedom," they mean their limited idea of "economic freedom," not a society that functions for the benefit of all citizens.
 And certainly not the freedom of one-man, one-vote democracy.
+True freedom is more than the freedom to take action; it requires the ability to take effective action.
+See On Freedom.

 Only Pain and Pleasure Rule ... therefore, Keep Them in Poverty